-3- Heart Failure Research Center, Cardiovascular Research Institute, Isfahan University of Medical Sciences, Isfahan, Iran

-4- Cardiac Rehabilitation Research Center, Cardiovascular Research Institute, Isfahan University of Medical Sciences, Isfahan, Iran clinical benefit and mortality in patients with acute STEMI despite appropriate reperfusion therapy .
-The generation of reactive oxygen species (ROS) by the activation of the xanthine oxidase (XO) enzymatic system is one of the major causes of IRI in the ischemic myocardium .
+3- Heart Failure Research Center, Cardiovascular Research Institute, Isfahan University of Medical Sciences, Isfahan, Iran 4- Cardiac Rehabilitation Research Center, Cardiovascular Research Institute, Isfahan University of Medical Sciences, Isfahan, Iran establishing coronary blood flow can also induce a secondary injury known as myocardial ischemia-reperfusion injury (IRI) 5.
+In fact, IRI is one of the main causes of decreased clinical benefit and mortality in patients with acute STEMI despite appropriate reperfusion therapy 4.
+The generation of reactive oxygen species (ROS) by the activation of the xanthine oxidase (XO) enzymatic system is one of the major causes of IRI in the ischemic myocardium 6.
 In the list of anti-inflammatory medications, allopurinol, as an XO inhibitor, has a questionable role in the treatment of cardiovascular diseases 7.
 Concerning the effect of allopurinol on cardiac biomarkers and free radical production in STEMI patients who underwent primary PCI, the results were in favor of its beneficial effects 8,9.
 However, this was not confirmed in patients who were candidates for elective PCI 10.